The author is a guitarist and bassist with over 35 years of experience as a musician.

 There are a few Fender acoustic guitars I suggest checking out, depending on your budget and goals.
 They are each a spin-off from the same great design.

 - Fender CD-140S: My top recommendation is the CD-140S.
-This is another classic dreadnought-style guitar with a solid-spruce top, laminated mahogany back and sides and rosewood fretboard and bridge.
-It’s a solid choice as a first guitar, and like the Yamahas above gets great marks for sound and playability.
+This is another classic dreadnought-style guitar with a solid spruce top, laminated mahogany back and sides, and rosewood fretboard and bridge.
+It’s a solid choice as a first guitar for serious beginners, and like the Yamahas above gets great marks for sound and playability.

-Ibanez is one of my favorite guitar brands for just about everything: Acoustic, electric and even bass.
+Ibanez is one of the best guitar brands for just about everything: Acoustic, electric, and even bass.
 They know how to build quality gear that doesn’t break the bank, and this really shows in their lineup of guitars for beginners.

 - Ibanez Artwood AW54OPN: If you think you’d like something a bit off the beaten path, consider the Ibanez AW54OPN.
 This is a guitar with a mahogany top, back and sides.
 It’s a gorgeous instrument, and I really love the sound of all-mahogany acoustic guitars.
 I think I already said that, though!

 - The AW54OPN also comes in an acoustic-electric model called the AW54CEOPN.

 For smaller players, Ibanez offers a handful of very pretty parlor-size guitars.
 With smaller, slimmer bodies, these might appeal to newbies looking for something more manageable than the traditional dreadnought shape.